 They are interested in the story you’re telling or the problem you’re solving and they want to learn more.

-During this stage in their journey, your prospect may make initial contact by either subscribing to a newsletter, downloading a whitepaper, or connecting via social media.
-That is normal--do not panic!
+During this stage of their journey, your prospect may make initial contact by either subscribing to a newsletter, downloading a whitepaper, or connecting via social media.
+Don’t panic!
+That is totally normal.

-From a B2B perspective, this is the stage where you want to introduce a deep dive on a topic relevant to your prospects needs--a particularly useful guide or white paper can work well here.
+From a B2B perspective, this is the stage where you want to introduce a deep dive on a topic relevant to your prospects needs–a particularly useful guide or white paper can work well here.
 A perfect example of this is HubSpot, who created a hub of all of their free marketing resources, including workbooks, webinar recordings, eBooks, courses, templates, online courses, and much more.

-Social proof plays a big role in this stage and things like testimonials and case studies can drive home a value proposition and help the buyer decide to move forward.
+Social proof plays a big role in this stage and things like testimonials, reviews, and case studies can drive home a value proposition and help the buyer decide to move forward.

-Branch hooks prospects by laying out a clear and compelling case study--here’s the kind of benefits you can get from what we do.
+Hootsuite hooks prospects by laying out clear and compelling case studies that detail the kind of benefits you can get from what they do.
 This kind of content is exactly what many people need to see in order to take the next step.

-Once someone has decided to buy, they may need final validation or information to make the purchase decision.
+Once someone has decided to buy, they may need one final validation or bit of information to make the purchase decision.

 In this stage, it may be a choice between one or two companies or deciding whether to outsource or hire.
 The content that will work best for this phase of the cycle is content that helps your prospect understand the value of working with you, specifically, and not just the solution that you’re offering.

-Meanwhile, Single Grain tells it like it is--here’s how to pick the best digital marketing agency.
-(Hint: I bet Single Grain fairs pretty well.)
+Meanwhile, Single Grain tells it like it is–here’s how to pick the best digital marketing agency.

 Beyond just thinking about the stage that each buyer is in, you’ll also want to consider which channels align with that customer’s stage in the journey and how you can communicate with them.
 Each channel may also lend itself to certain types of content.